xemantic/xemantic.com/ai/claudine/pitch/index.md

 - administer OS, Cloud, Databases, etc.
 - develop complete software products
 - self-modify by coding new tools for itself
+- etc. - the sky is the limit

 ---
-## The Problem
-* Organizations increasingly need AI expertise but face high costs for specialized talent
-* Small organizations struggle to access AI capabilities that could help them thrive
-* Current AI agents are limited to specific workflows rather than being true autonomous agents

----
-## How Claudine came into being?
+### How Claudine came into being?
-* Developed through independent research in philosophy and cognitive science ([Xemantic](https://xemantic.com))
+* Developed through independent research in philosophy and cognitive science ([Xemantic collective](https://xemantic.com))
-* Built on years of experience in software development, architecture and system administration, and building NGOs
+* Built on years of experience in software development, architecture, system administration, and working with NGOs
 * The whole [ecosystem of open source tools](https://xemantic.com/ai/) has been developed to make Claudine possible

 ---